 * Brent crude hits 13-month low on ample supply

-* German shares lag after sentiment data shows Ukraine fear
+* German shares weigh after sentiment data shows Ukraine fear

-* U.S. stocks lower, energy sector weighs (Updates prices, changes comments)
+* U.S. stocks end slightly lower; energy sector weighs (Updates to U.S. market close)

 NEW YORK, Aug 12 Brent crude oil hit a 13-month low on Tuesday as ample North American production outweighed concern over supply from the Middle East, while stocks and the euro were pressured by plunging investor morale in Germany, Europe's largest economy.

-German shares fell more than 1 percent and the euro weakened against the U.S. dollar after the ZEW gauge of economic sentiment fell to its lowest level since December 2012.
-German investors fretted over the impact that sanctions against Russia over its support of Ukrainian separatists raised fears about the impact on Germany's economy.
+German shares fell more than 1 percent and the euro weakened against the U.S. dollar after the ZEW gauge of economic sentiment fell to its lowest since December 2012.
+German investors fretted over the impact that sanctions against Russia over its support of Ukrainian separatists could have on the German economy.

 Moscow said on Tuesday that a convoy of 280 trucks carrying humanitarian aid had set off for Ukraine, but Kiev said it would not allow the vehicles to cross into its territory.
-NATO has warned Russia not to use humanitarian aid as an excuse to invade.
+Ukraine and Western governments warned Russia against any attempt to turn the operation into a military intervention.

-An MSCI index of stocks in major developed and emerging economies dipped 0.1 percent and a pan-European benchmark fell 0.2 percent, while Frankfurt's DAX index fell 1.2 percent, in its biggest decline since Aug.
+An MSCI index of stocks in major developed and emerging economies dipped less than 0.1 percent and a pan-European benchmark fell 0.2 percent, while Frankfurt's DAX index lost 1.2 percent, its biggest decline since Aug.
 1.

-Against the U.S. dollar, the euro fell 0.2 percent, bringing the decline since the start of July to 2.5 percent.
+The euro fell 0.2 percent against the U.S. dollar, bringing the decline since the start of July to 2.4 percent.

-In U.S. debt markets, the selling pressure from this week's supply has been partly offset by a steady bid for safe-haven Treasuries on worries about conflicts in Iraq, eastern Ukraine and Gaza.
+In U.S. debt markets, the selling pressure from this week's bond supply has been offset by a steady bid for safe-haven Treasuries on worries about conflicts in Iraq, eastern Ukraine and Gaza.
 Benchmark 10-year yields last week hit a 14-month low of 2.349 percent and were recently at 2.449 percent.

-Still, al-Abadi's Shi'ite party colleague Nuri al-Maliki has refused to step aside after eight years as premier that have alienated Iraq's once dominant Sunni minority and irked Washington and Tehran.
-(Additional reporting by Richard Leong, Ryan Vlastelica and Gertrude Chavez-Dreyfuss in New York and Jason Neely in London; Editing by Leslie Adler and Nick Zieminski)
+Still, al-Abadi's Shi'ite party colleague, Nuri al-Maliki, has refused to step aside after eight years as premier that have alienated Iraq's once-dominant Sunni minority and irked Washington and Tehran.
+(Additional reporting by Richard Leong, Akane Otani, Robert Gibbons and Gertrude Chavez-Dreyfuss; Editing by Leslie Adler, Nick Zieminski and Dan Grebler)